Benchmarking the Robustness of Instance Segmentation Models: Discussion

-In Fig. \ref{fig:corruption_rcd}b, we compare different multi-stage network architectures and see that networks that achieve better clean AP score also achieve better CD score but with incremental returns as can be measured by rCD.
-On the other hand, on single-stage networks, as shown in Fig \ref{fig:corruption_rcd}c, YOLACT variants achieve significantly more robust results.
-The most significant of this For these novel architectures except YOLACT, it seems that architectures have slowly and consistently improved their representations over time.
+Through this study, we gain several insights.
+In Fig. \ref{fig:corruption_rcd}a, we compare different multi-stage network architectures and see that networks that achieve better clean AP scores also achieve better CD scores but with incremental returns, as can be measured by rCD.
+On the other hand, on single-stage networks, as shown in Fig \ref{fig:corruption_rcd}b, YOLACT variants achieve significantly more robust results.
+For these novel architectures except YOLACT, it seems that architectures have slowly and consistently improved their representations over time.
 However, their corruption robustness improvements (CD) are explained mainly by better-learned representations on clean images as their rCD scores are larger than $100\%$.
-On the other hand, YOLACT++ shows a very different behaviour.
-While it has the worst clean AP score, it achieves the best scores on corrupted images and impressive rCD score, as can be seen in Fig. \ref{fig:corruption_rcd}c.
-This behaviour may be coming from its single-stage architecture.
-However, on Cityscapes images and BDD images, single stage detectors do not perform well.
+On the other hand, YOLACT and YOLACT++ show a very different behavior.
+While they have lower clean AP scores, they achieve significantly better scores on corrupted images and an impressive rCD score, as can be seen in Fig. \ref{fig:corruption_rcd}b.
+This behavior may be coming from its single-stage architecture.
+However, on Cityscapes images and BDD images, single-stage detectors do not perform well.
 They do not generalize well to larger image resolutions limiting their application to real-world use cases.

-In our backbone studies, Fig. \ref{fig:corruption_rcd}d, we find that deeper models and models with large receptive fields generally show higher robustness and generalization.
+In our backbone studies, Fig. \ref{fig:corruption_rcd}c, we find that deeper models and models with large receptive fields generally show higher robustness and generalization.
 The most significant results are from SpineNet and Swin backbones, which achieve below $80\%$ rCD scores on corrupted images.
-Especially S49 achieves the best rCD score both on corrupted and cross-dataset images, $73\%$ and $81\%$, respectively.
-The underlined difference regarding SpineNet architectures is an important finding as previous benchmarking studies state that rCD scores are relatively constant among different network backbones \cite{hendrycks2019benchmarking, kamann2020benchmarking}.
+Especially S49 achieves the best rCD score both on corrupted and cross-dataset images, $75\%$ and $81\%$, respectively.
+The underlined difference regarding SpineNet architectures is an important finding, as previous benchmarking studies state that rCD scores are relatively constant among different network backbones \cite{hendrycks2019benchmarking, kamann2020benchmarking}.
 Those studies did not include SpineNet architecture \cite{du2020spinenet}, which seems to have an improved architectural design for robustness.
-Transformer based architectures are similar, they also show improved architectural design for robustness and generalization.
+Transformer-based architectures are similar, they also show improved architectural design for robustness and generalization.